RRS James Cook

 Review of RRS James Cook

-The 2007-built RRS James Cook ship is an ice-strengthened research vessel serving as oceanographic survey ship homeported in Tilbury-London (England UK).
-Its sistership (with a similar design) is RRS Discovery (launched in 2013).
-RRS stands for "Royal Research Ship".
+The 2007-built RRS James Cook is an ice-strengthened research vessel serving as an oceanographic survey ship, homeported in Tilbury-London (England UK).
+Her sistership (of similar design) is RRS Discovery (launched in 2013).
+RRS stands for "Royal Research Ship."

-This British research vessel is operated by the UK government agency NERC (abbrev from "Natural Environment Research Council").
-The vessel is named after Captain James Cook (1728-1779) - British Navy captain, explorer, and cartographer.
+This British research vessel is operated by the UK government agency NERC ("Natural Environment Research Council").
+The vessel is named after Captain James Cook (1728–1779), a British Royal Navy captain, explorer, and cartographer.

 RRS James Cook vessel details

-This research ship features an ice-strengthened double hull and containerized labs that can be equipped depending on the nature of scientific activities on each cruise.
-The ship also has an advanced hydroacoustic system consisting of 2 echosounders plus 1 hydrophone (on the keel) and can operate one ISIS ROV (remotely operated underwater vehicle / robotic submarine) with max working load 4,5 tons.
+This research ship features an ice-strengthened double hull and containerized laboratories that can be outfitted according to the scientific objectives of each expedition.
+She is equipped with an advanced hydroacoustic system comprising two echosounders and one keel-mounted hydrophone, and can operate one ISIS ROV (remotely operated vehicle) with a maximum working load of 4.5 tons.

-- The vessel is also has installed: dynamic positioning system, CCTV monitoring equipment, echosounder units by the Norwegian company Kongsberg Maritime (multibeam deepwater model EM122, multibeam medium-water model EM710, single-beam model EA600), sub-bottom profiler (model Kongsberg SBP120), scientific echo sounder (model Simrad EK60), cargo-deck aft articulated crane (17 m, model Ferri Serie A6 100170, single pull 10 tons, double pull 20 tons), hydraulic winch (10 tons pull, wire length 500 m / 1640 ft), knuckle crane (forward, Ferri Serie A0 020120, 12 m, 2 tons).
-A longitudinal transfer gantry crane (10 tons) is used to lift heavy equipment and TEU containers from the aft cargo deck and load them into the hangar.
-One 5-ton gantry crane is used for ROV deployment.
+- The vessel is also fitted with a dynamic positioning system, CCTV monitoring equipment, and echosounder units by the Norwegian company Kongsberg Maritime (multibeam deepwater model EM122, multibeam medium-water model EM710, single-beam model EA600), a sub-bottom profiler (Kongsberg SBP120), and a scientific echosounder (Simrad EK60).
+Deck equipment includes an aft articulated cargo crane (17 m, Ferri Serie A6 100170, single pull 10 tons, double pull 20 tons), a hydraulic winch (10-ton pull, wire length 500 m / 1,640 ft), and a forward knuckle crane (Ferri Serie A0 020120, 12 m, 2 tons).
+A 10-ton longitudinal transfer gantry crane is used to lift heavy equipment and TEU containers from the aft cargo deck into the hangar.
+A separate 5-ton gantry crane is dedicated to ROV deployment.

-- The ship is powered by four "Wartsila 9L20" marine diesel engines (combined power output 7080 kW).
+- The ship is powered by four "Wartsila 9L20" marine diesel engines (combined output 7,080 kW).

-- Propulsion is diesel-electric and provided by two Teco Westinghouse diesel generator sets (combined output 5000 kW).
-The ship has all five thrusters (each with 5-bladed fixed pitch propellers) - one retractable (bow, power output 1200 kW), one Azimuth (360-degree, power output 1350 kW) and two stern fixed thrusters (one 1600 kW, one 800 kW).
+- Propulsion is diesel-electric, provided by two Teco Westinghouse generator sets (combined output 5,000 kW).
+The vessel is fitted with five thrusters (each with five-bladed fixed-pitch propellers): one retractable bow thruster (1,200 kW), one 360-degree azimuth thruster (1,350 kW), and two fixed stern thrusters (1,600 kW and 800 kW).

 - Endurance: 50 days

-- The ship has no helipad and can't serve helicopters.
+- The ship has no helipad and cannot accommodate helicopters.

-Note: In the case of poor AIS coverage, tracking the vessel's current location will be impossible.
-You can see the CruiseMapper's list of all icebreakers and ice-breaking research ships in the "itinerary" section of our Icebreakers hub.
-All states and their fleets are listed there.
+Note: In cases of poor AIS coverage, tracking the vessel’s current position may not be possible.
+CruiseMapper’s list of all icebreakers and ice-strengthened research ships can be found in the "itinerary" section of our Icebreakers hub, where fleets by country are also listed.

 Other UK cruise ships